brasdorlakes/marl-project/README.md

 Multi-Agent environment for project, up to date environment files are the flat ones.
-Dependencies should be in the requirements.txt
+Dependencies should be in the requirements.txt.
+Might need to do extra work to install benchMARL.
+Ignore IPPO and CPPO code, not used in project.
+Also ignore the Dictionary based environment setups.